mattvenn/aerial-photography/docs/payload_manual.md

 * Check that the system starts up as expected (see Startup section below)
 * Ensure the photos have been removed from the SD card.
+* Check the Pi -> projector works
+* Fill a balloon for fuel cell demo and to start the Pi

 ## Hydrogen Filling